4 Auto Reply Messages for Business & Support

 Instead, underpromise and overdeliver.
 For example by specifying that you'll "get back within 24 hours", and responding within just a few hours.

 Transparency is another valuable ingredient to add to auto replies.
 This is mainly due to the power of the because justification.
-In a famous Harvard University study, the researchers asked people waiting in line to print whether they could cut in line.
+In a famous Harvard University study, the researchers asked people waiting in line to use the printer whether they could cut in line.
 They used three variations of the question:

 - "Hello.
 I have 5 pages.
 May I use the machine?"